lukaskonietzka/SlicerToothAnalyser/README.md

 ## 4. Tutorials
 This chapter provides a detailed description of the parameter settings and capabilities of the Tooth Analyser.
 The extension is divided into several functions, each of which has been kept separate.
 As a result, they can also be executed independently of one another.
 This chapter covers all components and explains them in detail.

 To start a Tutorial, follow this Link:
 [Start a Tutorial](doc/Tutorial.md)

 ## 5. Explanations
 This chapter provides a detailed introduction to the functionality of the various features of the ToothAnalyzer.
 The focus is on the procedure itself rather than the technical implementation.
-For more details, we refer to the documentation.
+For more details, please refer to the documentation.

 [check out the Explanation](doc/Explanation.md)

 ## 6.Reference Guide (Developers)
 This section goes into great detail and provides a technical introduction to the implementation.
 For all developers who want to extend or understand this module, this chapter is particularly relevant.
 For more details, we also refer to the documentation.

 [Check out the ReferenceGuide](doc/ReferenceGuide.md)